New Hopes and Strategies for the Treatment of Severe Ocular Surface Disease

 TLDR New treatments using stem cells and special materials show promise for severe eye surface disease.

-Autologous cultivated corneal limbal epithelial transplantation was a promising and well-tolerated treatment for severe ocular surface disease (OSD).
-A novel transplantation technique using tissue-engineered epidermal adult stem cells, immature dental pulp stem cells, and hair follicle bulge-derived stem cells showed success in reconstructing corneal epithelium in an animal model of severe OSD.
-Additionally, the use of a recombinant human cross-linked collagen scaffold and an FDA-approved contact lens were promising techniques for ocular surface reconstruction.
+The document reviewed recent advances in treating severe ocular surface diseases (OSDs), highlighting the development of ocular surface reconstruction techniques.
+Autologous cultivated corneal limbal epithelial transplantation was found to be a promising and well-tolerated treatment for severe OSD.
+Additionally, new transplantation techniques using tissue-engineered epidermal adult stem cells, immature dental pulp stem cells, and hair follicle bulge-derived stem cells showed success in reconstructing corneal epithelium in animal models.
+The use of recombinant human cross-linked collagen scaffolds and FDA-approved contact lenses also emerged as promising methods for ocular surface reconstruction.

 Discuss this study in the Community →